wandb/docs/docs/guides/hosting/scim.md

 ### Delete Team

 - Deleting teams is currently unsupported by the SCIM API since there is additional data linked to teams.
-Please delete teams from the application to confirm you want everything deleted.
+Delete teams from the application to confirm you want everything deleted.